 What is code.sprint?

 Launched in 2018, code.sprint is a national coding contest that has become a yearly calendar event, originally designed for students studying Computing in secondary schools.
-It is now a coding championship widened to include challenges open to Computing secondary students, and Computing/IT post-secondary and undergraduate students.
+It is now a coding championship widened to include challenges open to Computing secondary students, Computing/IT post-secondary, undergraduate students, and established software developers.

-The prizes for the top three code sprinters in each category include world-class study programmes and mentorship that further their programming skills.
+The prizes for the top three code sprinters include world-class study programmes and mentorship programmes that further the candidates’ programming skills, as well as cash prizes.
 Moreover, students within the secondary category can also achieve an MQF level-3 accreditation.